Atlas of Bahá’í Houses of Worship

 House of Worship in New Delhi, India

-Bahá’í House of Worship is the central place of worship, or temple of the Bahá’í Faith.
+Bahá’í Houses of Worship are the central places of worship, or temple of the Bahá’í Faith.
 In Arabic a House of Worship is called a Mashriqu'l-Adhkár (Arabic: مشرق اﻻذكار) or "Dawning-place of the praise of God".
 This title applies technically to any place or group devoted to the worship of God.
-Houses of Worship are open to the public, and are exclusively reserved for worship, where sermons are prohibited and only scriptural readings may be read.
-Most Bahá’í meetings occur in local Bahá’í centres, individuals' homes, or rented facilities.[1][2]
+Houses of Worship are not restricted to Bahá’ís only but are open to people of any background.
+They are exclusively reserved for worship; sermons are prohibited and only scriptural readings may be read.
+Most Bahá’í meetings do not occur in Houses of Worship, but rather in local Bahá’í centres, individuals' homes, or rented facilities.[1][2]

 Locations of Bahá'í Houses of Worship in the world.